Prajwal5180/GitHub-Copilot-Hackathon/Coach/Solution-Guide/Challenge-02.md

     ![](../../media/crud5.6.png)

-### Implement Methods using GitHub Copilot
+#### Implement Methods using GitHub Copilot

 - Navigate to the `UserController.cs` file within the `Controllers` folder.

     ![](../../media/ABC.png)

+ ### Scenario 1

-- Use GitHub Copilot to generate code for each empty method in the `UserController.cs` file.
+- Use GitHub Copilot to generate code for each empty method in the `UserController.cs`file.
 To generate code for each empty method using GitHub Copilot, Select or highlight the lines of the empty method, and then right-click on the highlighted lines to open the context menu.

     ![](../../media/Ex1.png)